 Among the challenges of litigating truck accident cases is the involvement of many federal trucking industry regulations, such as:

-- Hours of Service (HOS) Regulations: The Federal Motor Carrier Safety Administration (FMCSA) limits how many hours a truck driver can operate a commercial motor vehicle.
-Violations of these regulations, such as driving while fatigued, can be a factor in determining the cause of a truck accident in Easton.
+- Hours of Service (HOS) Regulations: The Federal Motor Carrier Safety Administration (FMCSA) limits the number of hours commercial truck drivers may operate a vehicle and requires rest breaks to help prevent fatigue, under 49 C.F.R. § 395.3.
+Violations of these regulations, such as driving beyond permitted hours, may contribute to a truck accident and can be important evidence in determining liability.

 - Maintenance and Inspection Requirements: The FMCSA also sets standards for the maintenance and inspection of commercial motor vehicles.
 Failure to comply with these regulations can result in mechanical failures that lead to accidents, and non-compliance can be used as evidence of negligence in a lawsuit.

-- Licensing and Training Standards: Federal regulations establish requirements for commercial driver’s licenses (CDLs) and training for truck drivers.
+- Licensing and Training Standards: Federal regulations establish requirements for commercial driver’s licenses (CDLs) and for truck driver training.
 Inadequate training or licensing issues can be factors in a truck accident lawsuit.

 - Drug and Alcohol Testing: Trucking companies must have drug and alcohol testing programs for their drivers.
 A positive test result can be used as evidence of negligence in a truck accident lawsuit.